xrdocs-staging/8000/_blogs/cisco-8608-architecture.md

 ### MACsec Support

 Starting IOS-XR 7.10.1, MACsec is supported on all ports of Cisco 8608 with all 3 MPAs.
 All ports are connected to PHY supporting the feature.
 It can be supported on 10G, 25G, 40G, 100G, 400G ports and also any breakout ports.

+•	Full line-rate MACsec encryption engines to enable secure and low latency transport
+•	Supports MACsec GCM-AES-128/256 and GCM-AES-XPN-128/256
+•	Supports LAN MACsec and WAN MACsec
+•	Supports “VLAN tag in the clear”

 ![8608-MACsec.png]({{site.baseurl}}/images/8608-MACsec.png)
 Figure 23.
 MACsec Use Cases of Cisco 8608